DESm1th/temerty-scc-code/README.md

   STUDY_SITE_SUBJECTID_TIMEPOINT_SESSION.

   Most of this information is taken from the dicom headers.
-To set the timepoint for some scan, the PatientName field of the dicom headers should end in an underscore followed by the number of the timepoint.
-If this field isn't present at the end of the PatientName, then the timepoint will be set to 01 by default.
+To set the timepoint for some scan the PatientName field of the dicom headers must be of the form scanid_timepoint (e.g. ABCDEF_02).
+If there are more than two underscore separated fields or if the second field is not numeric the timepoint will be set to the default of 01.

   Session number is set when convert_scans.py is run.
-It finds all dicoms with an ID that would match it for STUDY_SITE_SUBJECTID_TIMEPOINT and then calculates session numbers for each scan in the set by comparing their dates.
+It finds all scans in the given directory and then among scans that match on the STUDY_SITE_SUBJECTID_TIMEPOINT fields it sorts them by comparing their dates and assigns them session numbers based on that sorted order.

   __WARNING:__ If your scans are being uploaded and converted to other formats out of order convert_scans.py may ignore some of your new data.
 For example, if a participant